 In this article: Discover the best yoga poses for the Throat chakra and their benefits!

-As we hold specific yoga poses, we open up this chakra to allow for greater clarity of thought and action.
+Specific yoga poses can help open up this chakra and allow for greater clarity of thought and action.

 Read on to discover ten simple yet powerful yoga poses for the throat chakra and how they can benefit your well-being.

 Note: Affiliate links may be used in this post.
 We may receive a small commission at no extra cost to you if you make a purchase through our affiliate link.
 Read our full disclosure policy here.

 Body Parts: Throat, Ears, Mouth

 Physical Ailments: Sore Throat, Loss of Voice, Thyroid Problems, Mouth Ulcers, Headaches, Ear Infections